rajeshvkothari/oom/Internal/NEW_GIN_README.md

 	    }
         ```

-		After sending successfully request it gives "200 OK" in POSTMAN and return msg as follows:(TBD)
+		After sending a request check whether it return the "200 OK" status code in POSTMAN and msg as follows:

 		```sh
 		{